Fellow Republicans file articles of impeachment against Ohio governor

-Several GOP state lawmakers have filed 12 articles of impeachment of Ohio Gov. Mike DeWine, over their fellow Republican’s handling of the coronavirus pandemic.
+Several GOP state lawmakers have filed 12 articles of impeachment against Ohio Gov. Mike DeWine, over their fellow Republican’s handling of the coronavirus pandemic.

 The articles, which were filed by Rep. John Becker, accuse Mr. DeWine of numerous abuses of power in the past several months, including threats to veto a bill to limit the governor’s emergency powers.